 Here in Florida , we have any number of local produce merchants as well as farmer’s markets and U-pick fields.
 I much prefer to buy from these sources than from the grocery store where all the stuff comes from a foreign country.
 No thanks!

-Please feel free to use any of the recipes you find on this site, and if you’ve a mind to, we would love your feedback.
+Please feel free to use any of the recipes you find on this site, and if you’ve a mind to, I would love your feedback.
 If you use a recipe from this blog I only ask that your give credit to From My Kitchen To Your Kitchen, and provide a link back.
-Some of the recipes here are originals…some are mine, some are Evelyn’s…some are Barbara’s…others are my version of well-known favorites, modified, adjusted and fine-tuned to satisfy my personal palate.
+Some of the recipes here are originals…some are mine…some are Barbara’s…others are my version of well-known favorites, modified, adjusted and fine-tuned to satisfy my personal palate.
 There is always source information and a link on each recipe if it is not my own.
 So…pour yourself a glass of red, turn on the radio, and let’s chop some veggies!